j-d0g/mistral-7b-nli/project_blog.md

 ### Overarching Goal: Coursework Success

 The primary driver is a university coursework assignment requiring high accuracy on a hidden NLI test set, creativity in approach, and comprehensive documentation (poster, model card, README).
 The chosen CoT/autoregressive LLM path aims to satisfy these requirements, particularly the creativity and depth aspects, while also pushing for strong performance.

+### Base Model Choice: Why Mistral-7B?

+The selection of `mistralai/Mistral-7B-v0.3` wasn't arbitrary.
+Several factors made it the most suitable choice for this project's goals and constraints:
+*   **Performance/Cost Ratio:** It offered a compelling balance.
+While larger models exist, 7B parameters provided significant capability without exorbitant training/inference costs or hardware demands, especially when using QLoRA.
+API access was also reasonably priced for the extensive CoT generation phase.
+*   **Inference Speed:** For a 7B model, its inference speed is relatively fast, which was important considering the need to process thousands of examples for evaluation.
+*   **Reasoning Prowess:** Benchmarks and community consensus indicated strong reasoning abilities compared to other open-source models in the same weight class (e.g., Llama 2 7B variants available at the time).
+*   **Empirical Validation:** Crucially, early tests on a sample of the NLI dataset showed `open-mistral-7b` (the API version) achieving the best accuracy and precision compared to other models tested in the same size category.
+*   **API Ecosystem:** The availability of different Mistral models through their API (like the base `open-mistral-7b` and the stronger `open-mistral-nemo`) was a key enabler for the two-stage data generation process (initial generation + reflection on errors), allowing the use of the most appropriate tool for each sub-task.

 ### Training Script Cleanup